Insights Basics

 - Array data type:

-Array data types in Mitzu are special data types.
+Array data types in Mitzu are special.
 Mitzu currently supports arrays only with scalar and string element types.
 Complex types are not supported inside arrays.
 The following operators are available for array data types:

 Segment filters

-are typical candidates for the segment filters, but so are sessions
+Groups are typical candidates for segment filters, and so are sessions, etc.

 We will cover this topic in more detail in the Analyze uniques by? section.